-It’s not all beaches and palm trees on the Costa Blanca, if you want a bit of history there is plenty around this area to explore.
-There are lots of castles to visit on the Costa Blanca with interesting histories, mostly thanks to the conquests between the Moors and Christians dating back to the 8th century.
+If you want to learn a bit about the history of the Costa Blanca there are plenty of places around this area to explore including museums, churches, archeological sites and castles.
+When it comes to castles to visit on the Costa Blanca there are plenty, all with interesting histories, mostly thanks to the conquests between the Moors and Christians dating back to the 8th century.

-We have visited quite a few Spanish castles since moving to Spain, and have lots more of our list.
+We have visited quite a few Spanish castles since moving to Spain, and still have lots more on our list to discover.

-So, if you’re looking for some educational days out in the Valenican Community where you can learn more about the history of this area of Spain, here’s a list of 10 great castles to visit on the Costa Blanca…
+If you’re looking for some educational days out in the Valencian Community where you can learn more about the history of this area of Spain, here’s a list of 11 great castles to visit on the Costa Blanca…

-The Santa Bàrbara castle in Alicante is probably the most well known castle in the area.
-Sat on the top of the mountain Benacantil overlooking the city, you can’t miss it and shouldn’t visit Alicante without a trip to this castle.
+The Santa Bàrbara castle in Alicante is probably the most well known Costa Blanca castle and is one of the biggest fortresses in Europe.
+Sat high up on the top of Mount Benacantil overlooking the city, you can’t miss it and definitely shouldn’t visit Alicante without a trip to this castle.

 Santa Bàrbara is of Muslim origin and dates to the late 9th century.
 It has three different levels, built at different times, and from the top (166 metres above sea level) you can enjoy some fantastic panoramic views across the city and out to sea.